Big Brother (Dutch TV series): John de Mol Jr.

 Participants were John de Mol Jr., Patrick Scholtze, Bart Römer and his brother, Paul Römer.
 The idea called for a luxurious house with six contestants, closed for a year.
 The winner would receive 1,000,000 guilders.
 The working title was De Gouden Kooi (The Golden Cage) and the original concept was eventually realized as a reality show on Dutch television at the end of 2006.

 The format of Big Brother was also influenced by MTV's The Real World, which began in 1992 and created the concept of putting strangers together for an extended period and recording the drama that ensued.
 The Real World had introduced "confessions" by housemates.
 Another pioneering reality format, the Swedish TV show Expedition Robinson, which first aired in 1997 (and was produced in many other countries as was Survivor) added to the Real Worlds template the idea of competition, in which contestants battled to remain in the series, fighting and defeating each other (in the context of the show, not physically) until only one remained.

 The idea of introducing 24/7 streaming video was influenced by websites like Jennicam.org from Jennifer Ringley, a Washington resident who created it in 1997 to share her activities with Webwatchers.

 In development, occupancy of the house was reduced to 100 days.
 An existing house was abandoned in favor of a prefabricated house.
 This made it possible to install "camera-cross", which allowed cameramen inside the house without being seen by the inhabitants.
 Originally, the idea was to produce a heavily edited weekly program, but after some experiments with the employees of the production house, the allure of slow television was discovered and the potential for a daily program was realized.

 Direction

 Among the series' initial directors was the future filmmaker Tom Six, who would become renowned for his body horror film The Human Centipede and its sequels.

 Orwell lawsuit

-George Orwell's book Nineteen Eighty-Four, in which Big Brother is the all-seeing leader of a dystopian nation, has never been acknowledged by the producers.
+George Orwell's novel Nineteen Eighty-Four, in which Big Brother is the all-seeing leader of a dystopian nation, has never been acknowledged by the producers.
 However, the heirs of Orwell settled an agreement with Endemol and the American TV network CBS after legal proceedings against the concept in the American version.
 The settlement for the lawsuit has never been publicly revealed.